thunlp/PEVL/README.md

 This is the official PyTorch implementation of the EMNLP 2022 paper "[PEVL: Position-enhanced Pre-training and Prompt Tuning for Vision-language Models](https://arxiv.org/abs/2205.11169)".

 ## Recent Updates
-- [x] 2022.05.21 Update PEVL for grounding, VRD codes and second stage pre-trained checkpoint.
+- [x] 2022.05.21 Update PEVL for grounding, VRD codes and second stage pre-trained models.
 - [x] 2022.08.16 Train PEVL code for VCR tasks.

 ## Quick links

 - [PEVL](#pevl)